dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 ## Technology

-The HTTP requests feature allows canisters to make outgoing HTTP calls to conventional Web 2.0 HTTP servers.
+The HTTPS outcalls feature allows canisters to make outgoing HTTP calls to conventional Web 2.0 HTTP servers.
 The response of the request can be safely used in computations of the canister, without the risk of state divergence between the replicas of the subnet.

 ### How an HTTPS Outcall is Processed by the IC